Telephone call recording laws: United States

-Federal law requires that at least one party taking part in the call must be notified of the recording (18 U.S.C. § 2511 (2) (d)).
+Laws in the United States vary by state.
 Call recording laws in some U.S. states require only one party to be aware of the recording, while other states generally require both parties to be aware.
 Several states require that all parties consent when one party wants to record a telephone conversation.

-Telephone recordings are governed by federal law and by mainly two types of state laws:

 Two-party consent states

 States that generally require that all parties consent to the recording include: